-The reference style is as follows:
+The abridged house REFERENCE style as follows:

 Author, A. B. 2013.
 Title.
 Journal, 1(1): 1-10.

 Author, C. D., Author, B., and Author, C. C. 2013.
 Title.
 In: Author, J. E., and Author, B. (Eds.)
 Title.
-City: Press, pp. 1-10.
+City: Publisher, pp. 1-10.

 Author, E. F. 2008.
 Title.
 City: Publisher.

 ____________.
 2016.
 Title.
 City: Publisher.

 Author, G. H. 2004 .
 Title.
 City: Publisher.

 Please note that for article titles, quotation marks should not be used.

 6. All notes should be as ENDNOTES.
 Please be very judicious with the number of notes deployed.

 7. Please, no embedded citations (static only) or overly long links.